vigarov/new_ml_prefetching/data/data/fltrace.md

 The `max_memory` ($M$) and `memory_limit` ($L$), both in MB, are two variables you have control of.

 *
     $M$ should act as an upper limit to the program's maximum memory usage.
+Several great tools exist to get the memory usage of a program over time: two of note are `/usr/bin/time -v` (! different from the simpler `time` command) and `valgrind`'s [`massif`](https://valgrind.org/docs/manual/ms-manual.html) tool.
+In this project, we used valgrind as it provides slightly more consistent results (over 100 runs of the same application, it always computed the same value, whereas `/usr/bin/time` had the very small standard error of 0.00523).
+The difference betweend the tools was statistically insignificant however (p<0.0001), so feel free to use whichever you find easier!

-A great tool to get the memory usage of a program over time is `valgrind`'s [`massif`](https://valgrind.org/docs/manual/ms-manual.html).
-Before running `./fltrace`, you can therefore preliminarily trace your program using valgring:
+    Before running `./fltrace`, you can therefore preliminarily trace your program using valgrind:

     ```
     valgrind --tool=massif /path/to/prog
     ```
-    Note: take into account that running a program under valgring greatly reduces it's execution speed.
+    Note: take into account that running a program under valgrind greatly reduces it's execution speed.

     This will create a `massif.out.*` file which you can analyse using the `ms_print massif.out.filename` utility.
 It will print a bunch of data, the graph we're interested in will look like this: